kkmanuu/kkmanuu/README.md

 🤝 I’m looking for help with AI Engineers

-💬 Ask me about JavaScript, HTML,CSS,React.
+💬 Ask me about HTML, Javascript, CSS, and React.

 📫 How to reach me: kipngenoemmanuel@gmail.com